JacobChristen7/WebDevUserDatabasePostgresDB/README.md

 # WebDevUserDatabase

-A full-stack user management application using React, Node.js, Express, and MongoDB Atlas.
+A full-stack user management application using React, Node.js, Express, and a Postgres database (hosted on Render).

 ## Features
 - View, add, edit, and delete users
 - Search users by first or last name
 - Sort users by any column (ascending/descending)
-- All user data is stored in MongoDB Atlas
+- All user data is stored on a Render Postgres database

 ## User Columns
 - User ID